shiftlin0818/PowerSystem_Viewer/README.md

 2021-03-33
       fix the bug:

-           Can not refresh the data when loading new case
+           Can not refresh the data when load new case

  To do:
    click the bus, show the related inforamtion on the right side panel